gourshete/gourshete.github.io/_posts/2019-05-31-rails-includes-vs-joins.markdown

 layout: post
 title:  "Rails Includes vs Joins"
 date:   2019-05-31
-description: "Rails Includes Joins.
+keywords: "Rails Includes Joins.
 Includes uses eager loading whereas joins uses lazy loading. there are some cases when includes does not exceed joins in terms of efficiency.
 And here comes the difference. rails github gryffindor learning includes joins efficiency"
 ---